Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-The Questrom School of Business at Boston University ranked No. 17 in 2023’s ranking, down two spots from 2022, but up 10 from 2021.
-Overall, in our rankings three main categories, Questrom ranked 23rd in both Career Outcomes and Academic Experience, and 15th in Admissions.
+The Questrom School of Business at Boston University maintained the same ranking in this year’s 2023 rankings as last year’s ranking – at No. 17.
+They moved down two spots from their 2021 ranking, but up 10 places from 2020.
+Overall, of three main categories, Questrom ranked No. 18 in both Career Outcomes and Admission, Academic Experience, and No. 27 in Academic Experience.

 QUESTROM MEANS BUSINESS ON DAY ONE